Lunfardo: Influence from Cocoliche

 Some Italian linguists, because of the Cocoliche influences, argue that the Lunfardo can be considered a pidgin of the Italian language.

-Suffixes
+Affixes

 A rarer feature of Porteño speech that can make it completely unintelligible is the random addition of suffixes with no particular meaning, usually making common words sound reminiscent of Italian surnames, for no particular reason, but playful language.
 These endings include -etti, -elli eli, -oni, -eni, -anga, -ango, -enga, -engue, -engo, -ingui, -ongo, -usi, -ula, -usa, -eta, among others.
 Examples: milanesa (meat dish) $\longrightarrow$ milanga, cuaderno ("notebook") $\longrightarrow$ cuadernelli, etc.

+On the other hand, the addition of prefixes are semantically transparent (as they maintain the part of speech) and contextually limited to the expressive re-, "very" (remierda, "damn shit").